-James Payne (Director/Producer) From stories about Americana, to music, to the environment, Payne has produced a weird and wonderful array of documentary films.
-It began with the cult classic Okie Noodling about fishing for monster catfish with nothing but bare hands (PBS, Discovery Europe).
+James Payne (Director/Producer/Editor) James Payne is a freelance director and producer in documentary, television and commercial media.
+It began with the cult classic Okie Noodling, a story about fishing for mythical, monster catfish with your bare hands (PBS, Discovery Europe).
 Payne co-directed The Creek Runs Red, a sweetly dytopian story of a toxic American town (PBS- Independent Lens).
 Payne then produced Sweethearts of the Prison Rodeo set within the walls of Oklahoma’s oldest maximum-security prison (HBO Documentary Films).
+Other documentaries which he's produced include The Flaming Lips, U.F.O.s at the Zoo (Warner Bros.) and Winnebago Man (Kino International).
+He's produced branded commercial documentary content for clients such as YETI, Sports Illustrated, ESPN and Costa del Mar.
+His T.V. producing credits include Mudcats (Nat Geo) and Ultimate Survival Alaska (Nat Geo).
 His films have been accepted to major festivals including SXSW, Toronto, Los Angeles, Hot Docs, Rotterdam, Berlin, and Sheffeld.
-Other documentaries include The Flaming Lips, U.F.O.s at the Zoo (Warner Bros.)
-Winnebago Man (Kino International) and Currents of Belize (Costa Films) and Mad Adore (post-production).
-His T.V. producing credits include Mudcats (History Channel), Shipping Wars (A&E) and Ultimate Survival Alaska (National Geographic).

 David McMurry (Cinematographer) is based in Marin County, California.
 His documentary subjects range from rock 'n roll heroes to hummingbirds, and he thinks some of the most interesting stories are found in the hinterlands of the country, where he spent his childhood being raised on an elixir of god, guns and football.
 David has been a long-time collaborator with Payne on a number of documentary films, including The Flaming Lips, U.F.O.'s at the Zoo (Warner Bros.), Okie Noodling II (American Public Television), and Sweethearts of the Prison Rodeo (HBO Documentary Films).
 His television work has been seen on MTV and PBS, and his commercial clients include VISA, Hewlett-Packard, Peet's Coffee, and Nike.
 His first film, Atomic City, is currently in post-production.